 Dressing up is half the fun at an enchanted forest party.
 If you want to go all out, you can supply fairy tutus, flower headbands, and elf hats and shoes for the kids to dress up in.
 When you send the invites, ask the kids to come in leggings, pastels, florals, as well as green and brown colors.

 Of course, you don’t have to supply entire ensembles—the elf hats and fairy headbands are more than enough.
 Kids may come dressed “as is” and still enjoy every aspect of the party.

 03 of 06

-If you are able to host this party in a backyard or garden, the surrounding greenery and natural elements provide a backdrop that may only need to be enhanced with a few extras.
-An inside party space, however, can certainly be transformed into a woodland setting when you decorate with items such as tree branches, floral accessories and artificial greenery (break out those green Christmas garlands!)
+If you can host this party in a backyard or garden, the surrounding greenery and natural elements provide a backdrop that may only need to be enhanced with a few extras.
+An inside party space, however, can certainly be transformed into a woodland setting when you decorate with items such as tree branches, floral accessories, and artificial greenery (break out those green Christmas garlands!).

-Ideas for decorating both indoor and outdoor party spaces
+Some more ideas for decorating both indoor and outdoor party spaces:

-- Decorate a garden arch with twinkling lights and flowers.
-Place it where guests need to pass beneath to enter the enchanted forest.
+- Decorate a garden arch with twinkling lights and flowers and place it where guests need to pass beneath to enter the enchanted forest.

 04 of 06